Sun’s out, tools out! Here’s your summer home maintenance checklist7/21/2023

 Light up your yard and patio for some magical summer eves.
-Here are 10 lovely outdoor lighting ideas for your backyard & patio including low voltage walkway lights, beautiful faux gas lights, and mood deck lighting.
-If you’ve already got string lights, replace any dead bulbs and make sure it’s evenly strung on solid staples/hooks.
+Here are 10 lovely outdoor lighting ideas for your backyard & patio including low voltage walkway lights, beautiful faux gas lights and mood deck lighting.
+If you’ve already got string lights, replace any dead bulbs and make sure it’s evenly strung on solid staples or hooks.

 Clean the dust off your fan blades by attaching a dryer sheet to a paint roller so you can easily reach it and dust away.
 Then reverse the direction of your ceiling fans to go counterclockwise.
 This will push the air down to create a nice summer breeze.

 AC has fast become a summer must-have in British Columbia.
 Whether you have central AC or a window unit, you should clean your AC filter once a month—especially during the summer when you use AC a lot.
 Try Rona for your AC needs and earn 2% in CAA Dollars® as a BCAA Member.

 Given the rise in BC wildfires these past few years, our air quality is a rising concern.
 Keep your indoor air pure and healthy by getting an air purifier or a combination air purifier and humidifier.